 The Purpose of Betty Shabazz Cultural Center

-As the first cultural center on campus, The Betty Shabazz center assists and supports students who identify within the African Diaspora (including but not limited to African, African American and Caribbean through interactive programming and as an overall space to come together and celebrate.
+As the first cultural center on campus, The Betty Shabazz, commonly known as the "Betty", assists and supports students who identify within the African Diaspora (including but not limited to African, African American and Caribbean through interactive programming and as an overall space to come together and celebrate.

 The History of the Betty